hdShang/arxiv-daily/docs/cs-RO/2025-08-11/papers/250808113v1-aimbot-a-simple-auxiliary-visual-cue-to-enhance-spatial-awareness-of.md

 ---
 layout: default
-title: AimBot: A Simple Auxiliary Visual Cue to Enhance Spatial Awareness of Visuomotor Policies
+title: "AimBot: A Simple Auxiliary Visual Cue to Enhance Spatial Awareness of Visuomotor Policies"
 ---

 # AimBot: A Simple Auxiliary Visual Cue to Enhance Spatial Awareness of Visuomotor Policies